-This style is often described as feminine and its effect is being seen in wedding gown design trends.
+This style is often described as feminine, and its effect is seen in current wedding gown design trends.
 From Oscar de la Renta’s wedding gowns featuring oversized bows to Monique Lhuillier’s luminous embroideries and traditional lace designs — feminine romance reigns supreme for 2021.

 Grandmillennial isn’t about having only old designs or items.
-The style is more about having a bold blend of elements, an appreciation for lasting things and quality design — with a focus on what is meaningful.
+Instead, the style is more about having a bold blend of elements, an appreciation for lasting things, and quality design, focusing on what is meaningful.

 Grandmillennial Couples —